The Pingxi Crags

 Statues inside the cave.

-It was close to noon, so we took a break for lunch.
-The tree cover was thick enough that we were well sheltered from the rain.
+It was close to noon, so we stopped for lunch back at the junction.
+The tree cover was thick enough to shelter us from the rain.
 It was peaceful in the valley, with no sound other than the pattering of the raindrops.
-Everything was gleaming green.
-I strolled around as I ate.
-This was already the third junction we’d come to, with paths heading in all directions.
-There were so many options for choosing where to go that you really could invent your own adventure here.
+While eating lunch I wandered around, looking at the paths branching off in all directions.
+We were about halfway through our walk, and this was already the third junction we’d reached.
+The network of tracks meant you could easily invent your own adventure.

 Lunchtime in the wet forest.

-From the junction we took the steps climbing up Cimu.
+From the junction we took the steps up Cimu.
 Despite being steep they were easy to follow.
-As we emerged from the tree cover Putuo stood in silhouette to our right.
+When we emerged from the tree cover Putuo stood in silhouette to our right.
 Along its ridge we could see the posts and rope of the path.
 Around us the other jagged peaks were partly hidden by the ragged cloud.
-To our left was another set of steps I hadn’t noticed before, but they ended abruptly on the rock slab.
-Had the builder tired of them?
+To our left was another set of steps I hadn’t noticed before, but they ended abruptly on the rock slab as though the builder had tired of them.

 Starting the climb up Cimu.